 The Dashboard provides an attractive graphical overview of net worth (green area graph) and forecast (blue area graph) as well as tabled account values, recent transactions and a doughnut chart of expenses (date ranges are customisable).
 The Dashboard also provides warnings about user selected budgets that are close to being exceeded and the duration before the budget resets (these can be modified by the user).

 The Premium version offers unlimited budgets (Free provides 12).
 These can be set up as weekly, monthly, yearly or some combination (e.g. every 3 months, or every fortnight).
 They’re displayed on their own dedicated screen as well as the Dashboard.
+I budget for the big categories like vacations, air travel, clothing, groceries etc. and for any categories I’ve set a goal to reduce (like entertainment, auto costs or eating out).

 With the attachment feature, you can securely e-mail photos or bills directly to your Pocketsmith account and then assign them to a corresponding transaction.
 This is a great way to keep your paper and digital records in one place!